What’s in this article

 The primary benefit of having a dormant status is that a company can exempt itself from most annual obligations that other active companies have to make.
 This therefore allows the company to be run at the lowest possible maintenance cost.

-In Hong Kong, it is not difficult for companies to re-enter the business community as active companies after they have been dormant for some time.
+In Hong Kong, dormant companies can easily rejoin the business community as active companies after a period of inactivity.
 The process of ending a company’s dormancy is somewhat similar to the process of beginning a company’s dormancy.

 To end dormancy, a dormant company has to draft and pass a special resolution.
 This new resolution states that the company is about to become active.
 After the directors of the company have received this resolution, they submit it to the Registrar.
 Once the Registrar has accepted the information contained within the resolution, the company will no longer be dormant.